surifirstpin/biplus_documentation/docs/model01.md

 **3.** Once all the entries are made click on  **Save project**  to save the project created.

+## Edit Project

+To Edit the createed project click on

 ## Model and Customization